lewdev-uk/StandModelLib/README.md

 * You may and only use "Medium" or "Large" pieces.
 That means NO part can be "Small" or "Solid" otherwise it will break.
 * The command must be generated using the "Single" option.
 * When loading from a config, ensure the command is on the same line and encapsulated in ' '
 * Models must be centered on the website before being generated.
+Otherwise they will not spawn in centered.

 ## Example Usage
 https://github.com/lewdev-uk/StandModelLib-Example